 "The biggest thing I've learned is a combination of patience and listening.

 "One of my youth recently had an emotional breakdown―he’s a 4th grader―and it broke my heart to see him like that.
 His teacher called me and explained that he was crying and shaking, and she couldn’t get him to calm down.
 Luckily, I was already at the school, literally just down the hall.
 I went straight to the classroom and got my little guy.
 We walked and talked for almost an hour before he was able to come back to the class.

 "He was carrying all this stress from his family life.
 I listened to his stories and relayed to him that as adults, we have to make decisions, and those decisions have consequences.
 I expressed to him how he needed to be a kid first and not focus so much on issues he can’t change because an adult made choices.
 He just has to focus on making his own choices to have a different life.

-"I’ve learned how to talk to my youth as a person―not as a kid―and how to change gears when they are dealing with real life stress issues.
-It’s heavy adult conversation but it was something he needed to hear.
+"I’ve learned how to talk to my youth as a person―not as a kid―and how to change gears when they are dealing with real-life stress issues.
+It’s a heavy adult conversation, but it was something he needed to hear.
 It reminded me how hard some of the family environments are that my youth live in.
 The conversation definitely brought us closer together.
 He feels like he can open up and trust me.
 I’m someone who is here to just listen to him.
 Something he doesn’t really have at home."